 - Scanning the road ahead.
 Teen drivers must learn why it's important to pay attention when they drive.
 Teens are at an age when they feel invincible.
 Impress upon them why it's important to pay closer attention to their surroundings and to develop the habit of looking at the road ahead to detect possible hazards.
 When teens learn how to be proactive drivers, they will have enough time to react, thus avoiding an accident.

 Safety Insurance supports National Teen Driver Safety Week and has partnered with Safe Roads Alliance and Travelers Marketing to develop The Parent's Supervised Driving Guide.
-Look for this guide at all Massachusetts Registry of Motor Vehicle locations or download it directly from safetyinsurance.com.
+Look for it at all Massachusetts Registry of Motor Vehicle locations.